via-cs/cap/README.md

-Run it by go into the CAP folder and type "python main.py --config "config_path"
+Run it by go into the CAP folder and type python main.py --config "config_path"